Case Study

 Implementing a design system can be a game-changer, but getting stakeholders on board requires a tailored approach for each group.

-• To Design Superheroes 🎨: You understand fully and are 100% in.
+• To Design Superheroes 🎨: they understand fully and are 100% in.
 The design team recognises the value from a human-centred perspective.
 By standardising UI elements, we make our creative process more efficient and our output more consistent.
 This means more time for innovation and less time on repetitive tasks.
 You’ll have the freedom to focus on what you do best – creating exceptional designs.

 • To the Developers 💻: think of a design system as a toolkit that eliminates the need to code the same UI component repeatedly.
 It promotes consistency, allowing you to reuse components with confidence.
 This not only cuts down on development and QA time, but also reduces errors.
-You’ll have more time to tackle new challenges and innovate.
+They'll have more time to tackle new challenges and innovate.

 • To the Executives🫰: a design system is a strategic move that saves both time and money.
-By standardising our design and development processes, we reduce the resources needed for each project.
+By standardising the design and development processes, we reduce the resources needed for each project.
 This means faster turnaround times and lower costs.
-Ultimately, this approach ensures a higher return on investment and a streamlined path to achieving our business goals.
+Ultimately, this approach ensures a higher return on investment and a streamlined path to achieving business goals.

 4. Kick off: Defining a Shared Product Vision